-Asian shares dip on profit-taking after Dow hits 22,000
+Asian shares slide as tech shares crumble after Dow hits 22,000

 In the currency market, the dollar has been losing its lustre as the euro zone and a few other countries have been slowly winding back stimulus.

-The European Central Bank, which is buying 60 billion euro government bonds per month to shore up the economy, is expected to unveil a plan to wind down the asset purchase programme in coming months.
+The European Central Bank, which is buying 60 billion euro ($71 billion) bonds per month to shore up euro zone economies, is expected to unveil a plan to wind down the asset purchase programme in coming months.

-The common currency has strengthened sharply against the safe-haven Swiss franc EURCHF=, having gained more than four percent in less than two weeks.
+The common currency has strengthened sharply against the safe-haven Swiss franc, having gained more than four percent in less than two weeks to 1.1488 francs.

 The British pound held near its highest in almost 11 months against a broadly weaker dollar ahead of the Bank of England's "Super Thursday", which could shed light on how soon interest rates could be lifted.